PDC-support/singularity-introduction/PITCHME.md

 - Use same container in different SNIC clusters
 - Limits	user’s	privileges,	security	contexts
 - Same user inside container as on host
-- No need for modules
+- No need for most modules
 - **Negligable performance decrease**

 ---

 ## But I want to keep using docker

-- Works works great for local and private resources.
+- Works great for local and private resources.
 - No HPC centra will install docker for you
 - **Singularity is compatible with Docker images**